 Disability Housing Rights

-Federal law provides the following rights to person with disabilities, regardless of whether they live in public or private housing:
+Federal law provides the following rights to person with disabilities, regardless of whether they live in public or private housing.

-Prohibits discrimination against person with disabilities
+Federal law prohibits discrimination against person with disabilities

 It is unlawful for a housing provider to refuse to rent or sell to a person simply because of a disability.
 A housing provider may not impose different application or qualification criteria, rental fees or sales prices, and rental or sales terms or conditions than those required of or provided to persons who are not disabled.

-Requires reasonable accommodations for persons with disabilities.
+Federal law requires reasonable accommodations for persons with disabilities.

 A reasonable accommodation is a change in rules, policies, practices, or services so that a person with a disability will have an equal opportunity to use and enjoy a dwelling unit or common space.
 Reserving a parking space in front of the entrance to a unit for a tenant with mobility impairment is an example of reasonable accommodation.